ELE495-2425Summer/capstoneproject-malloc-grup-2/README.md

 - Speech Recognition: The device will check for the users authentication from its enrolled profiles of the project participants' voices.
 If it cannot correlate between the users voice and the profiles', the application will not proceed.
 - Speech-to-Text: Initially, the users prompt will be converted to text via an STT provider for the LLM to process its content into concrete text commands.

-- Natural Language Processing: The LLM(Large Language Model) service
+- Natural Language Processing: The LLM(Large Language Model) service will receive the text from the STT module to filter its contents into sequential commands of movement for the vehicle to perform and discard any prompt that it can't execute.
-- Text-to-Speech:
+- Text-to-Speech: This service will provide vocal feedback on its movement while the vehicle propagates along its commanded path.
-- Object Detection:
+- Object Detection: The vehicle will stop any time it detects an obstacle along its path using the ultrasonic distance sensor.
-- User-Friendly GUI: The collected
+- User-Friendly GUI: The is able to start the main script of the source code to initiate the car to wait for instructions and start giving commands to it through a BLE and SSH server powered UI.

 ## Installation
 In any linux-based SBC(Single Board Computer) PCB like a raspberry pi model 3B+, clone this repository to get the source code of this project by typing the script below on the console: